Minimum Probabilistic Finite State Learning Problem on Finite Data Sets: Complexity, Solution and Approximations: Comparing run times of modified CSSR algorithms

 \section{Comparing run times of modified CSSR algorithms}

-This paper has discussed three different approaches for determining minimal state hidden Markov models from a given input sequence: the CSSR algorithm, CSSR as an integer program, and the minimal clique covering reformulation.
+This paper has discussed three different approaches for determining minimal state hidden Markov models from a given input sequence: the CSSR algorithm, CSSR as an integer programming problem, and the minimal clique covering reformulation.
 We now compare the run times of all three algorithms.
 We find that the CSSR algorithm has the fastest run time, however it does not always produce a minimal state model as we have seen in a prior example.
 The minimal clique covering reformulation is relatively fast and always results in a minimal state model.
-The integer program reformulation is extremely slow, but also always results in a minimal state model.
-This makes CSSR a useful heuristic for solving the NP-hard MSDpFSA problem.
+The integer programming formulation is extremely slow, but also always results in a minimal state model.
+This makes CSSR a useful heuristic for solving the $\mathrm{NP}$-hard MSDpFSA problem.

-The CSSR integer program, using only a two-character alphabet and sequence of length ten as input, takes about 100 seconds to run.
-We can see in Figure \ref{fig:cliquetimes} that the minimal clique covering reformulations takes less than 0.2 seconds for sequences up to length 10,000.
+All computational experiments in this section were performed using MATLAB, and the binary integer programming problems were solved using MATLAB's \textit{bintprog} function.
+The formulations were each tested using randomly generated strings in order to observe their behavior on a diverse set of inputs.
+The CSSR integer programming formulation, using only a two-character alphabet and \chg{a randomly generated} sequence of length ten as input, takes about 100 seconds to run.
+We can see in Figure \ref{fig:cliquetimes} that the minimal clique covering reformulations takes less than 0.2 seconds for \chg{randomly generated two-character} sequences up to length 10,000.
 For only two character alphabets, the run time appears to be a nearly linear function of the sequence length, with spikes occurring presumably in cases where more reconstruction was needed.
-In Figure \ref{fig:cliquetimes} we see the run time of the minimal clique covering reformulation for a three-character alphabet.
-For sequences up to length 100, the algorithm took no more than 120 seconds, which is remarkably better than the integer program.
-It is much less linear than shown in Figure \ref{fig:cliquetimes} because reconstruction is needed more frequently for three characters.
+In Figure \ref{fig:cliquetimes} we see the run time of the minimal clique covering reformulation for a \chg{randomly generated string with a three-character alphabet}.
+For sequences up to length 100, the algorithm took no more than 120 seconds, which is remarkably better than the integer programming problem.